 8. A&W Root Beer

-The retro packaging hides 65 grams of sugar per 20-ounce bottle, sodium benzoate as the preservative, and caramel color IV — the version produced by ammonia-based processing that generates 4-methylimidazole (4-MEI).
-California Proposition 65 lists 4-MEI as a possible human carcinogen above a threshold dose, and an independent 2014 analysis by Consumer Reports found A&W and several cola brands exceeded that threshold per can.
+The retro packaging hides 65 grams of sugar per 20-ounce bottle, sodium benzoate, and caramel color IV, whose ammonia-based processing generates 4-MEI, a possible human carcinogen under California’s Proposition 65.
+A 2014 Consumer Reports analysis found A&W exceeded the Prop 65 threshold per can.

 7. Dr Pepper